Bromyard: Governance

 Bromyard and Winslow is a civil parish in Herefordshire.
 According to the 2001 census it had a population of 4,144, increasing to 4,236 at the 2011 census.
 The parish contains the town of Bromyard, and Winslow which is a sparsely populated rural area to the west.
 In 2014 the population was estimated to have risen to 4,600, and increase of about 200 or 4.5%, and 2% higher than the county's average.
 In 2015 a national influenza and pneumonia epidemic meant that the birth and death rate almost reached parity causing a slow down in the town's population growth.
 The town centre is considered among the 25% most deprived in the country for older people, irrespective of its relatively low population density.

+Bromyard is a former civil parish.
+In 1961 the parish of Bromyard had a population of 1680.
+On 1 April 1986 the parish was abolished and merged with Winslow to form "Bromyard & Winslow".

 Culture

 The Bromyard & District Local History Society was founded in 1966, with a centre open three days a week which contains an archive, library and an exhibition room.

 The Conquest Theatre (run by volunteers) provides a programme of plays, films, variety, musicals, operettas, ballet, pantomime and concerts in a purpose-built centre constructed in 1991.

 The Time Museum of Science Fiction is in the centre of Bromyard, housing exhibits from TV programmes including Dr Who, Red Dwarf and Thunderbirds, as well as props from the Star Wars films.

 Bromyard Arts is a not-for-profit enterprise with facilities for artists, craft makers, writers, musicians and performers.

 At Christmas time, volunteers known as the Bromyard Light Brigade organise a display of Christmas lights which are put up in October and switched on the last Saturday of November, running for the five weeks up to Christmas until after the New Year.
-The group established links with Blackpool Illuminations in 2010, and Blackpool's director Richard Ryan performed the switching-on ceremony in the same year; the volunteers were awarded The Queen's Award for Voluntary Services that same year.
+The group established links with Blackpool Illuminations in 2010, and Blackpool's director Richard Ryan performed the switching-on ceremony in the same year; the volunteers were awarded The Queen's Award for Voluntary Service that same year.

 Bromyard is the home of "Nozstock: The Hidden Valley Festival", which attracts around 5,000 visitors at the end of July every year.
 This three-day event showcases bands from around the country across nine stages, alongside dance arenas, a cinema, a theatre and comedy stage, circus, and a vintage tractor arena.

 The Bromyard Gala, an annual weekend festival of country sports, vintage vehicles and displays of various kinds, is held in July.

 Bromyard holds a three-day folk festival each year in September, which particularly concentrates on English traditional music.

+Media

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from the Ridge Hill TV transmitter.

+Local radio station are BBC Hereford and Worcester, Sunshine Radio, Greatest Hits Radio Herefordshire & Worcestershire, Hits Radio Herefordshire & Worcestershire and Bromyard FM, a community based station.